Japan Winter Magic by Rail

 Do you fancy riding a train for the pure enjoyment of riding a train?
 Then you’re going to love Japan’s ‘Joyful Trains’.

 Enjoy sedate rides with musical accompaniments on the inside while coastline drama and countryside orchards pass by on the outside, or dive into the world of kitsch by riding a train celebrating all things Pokémon.
-Dine out with a view from a fancy-schmancy restaurant train, or test your balance with a ride on a saki-tasting train.
+Dine out with a view from a fancy-schmancy restaurant train, or test your balance with a ride on a sake-tasting train.
 There’s even one for cyclists; destined for a bike-friendly tourist spot and fitted with bike racks and a floor to accommodate riding shoes!

 Whether you’re enticed by the views on the outside, or the activities on the inside, in Japan there’s a train ride dreamed up for everyone!